Raj-770/Fractol/README.md

 ### Prerequisites

-Ensure you have the MiniLibX library installed.
+Ensure you have the cmake tool which is required to install the MLX42 library.
 The program relies on this library for graphics handling.
+If you are unable to install MLX42, then use the archive file provided in the lib folder, you just need to make few small changes in the makefile.

 ### Compiling the Program